QUESTIONS ABOUT THE ALTERNATIVES

 What were the preliminary alternatives for a new I-69 Ohio River Crossing?

 The I-69 ORX Project Team developed preliminary alternatives for each of the three corridors being considered for a new I-69 bridge and interstate connections.
 Based on further engineering analyses and after completing the Screening Report Supplement, West Alternative 1, West Alternative 2 and Central Alternative 1 were identified as providing the best opportunity to be financially feasible and address the purpose and need of the project.
 A No Build Alternative is also carried forward for comparison.

 West Alternative 1

-West Alternative 1 includes a four-lane I-69 bridge and retains one US 41 bridge for local traffic.
+West Alternative 1 included a four-lane I-69 bridge and retains one US 41 bridge for local traffic.
 West Alternative 1 keeps traffic in the US 41 corridor while maintaining businesses in the area.
-It includes a reconstructed US 60 interchange and new interchanges at Watson Lane and US 41/Veterans Memorial Parkway (north end).
+It included a reconstructed US 60 interchange and new interchanges at Watson Lane and US 41/Veterans Memorial Parkway (north end).

 West Alternative 2

-West Alternative 2 includes a six-lane I-69 bridge and removes both US 41 bridges from service.
-This alternative keeps traffic on the US 41 corridor, but businesses along the west side of US 41 would be impacted.
+West Alternative 2 included a six-lane I-69 bridge and removes both US 41 bridges from service.
+This alternative kept traffic on the US 41 corridor, but businesses along the west side of US 41 would be impacted.
 It includes a reconstructed US 60 interchange and new interchanges at Watson Lane, Wolf Hills/Stratman Road, Nugent Drive and US 41/Veterans Memorial Parkway (north end).